 The Presidential Palace and Ho Chi Minh’s House is near the mausoleum.
 Refusing to live in the palace, Ho Chi Minh had a simple wooden house built where he lived until his death.
 Simple and airy, it overlooks mango-trees set around a small pond and is another place to come for some peace and quiet.

 Hanoi boasts multiple museums, including the Vietnam National Fine Arts Museum, the National Museum of Vietnamese History, the Vietnamese Revolution Museum and The Vietnamese Women’s Museum and, rather awkwardly located north of the city, is the Vietnam Museum of Ethnology.
 This absorbing museum gives information covering minority groups you’re likely to see on a trek and exhibits such as shaman’s masks.

-While you are out this way, try to get to Cat Ba Island.
-There are three beaches located near the harbor town and a national park.
+While you are out this way, try to get to Cat Ba Island, where you will find three beaches located near the harbor town and a national park.
 Kayak through mangroves and lakes, discover the Hospital Cave and be sure to take advantage of the seaside restaurants as the sun goes down.
 You can take an organized tour here for a few days for less than $100 (although more luxurious trips are available and can be booked in Hanoi).

 You can find and book your dentist in Hanoi directly through Dental Departures.
 Just click through to our listings and follow the booking instructions.
 If you prefer, our Customer Care team are available 24/7 to answer any questions you may have.

 Construction of High-Rises Should Cease in Downtown Saigon, Hanoi to Reduce Congestion: Vietnam PM.
 Saigoneer.
 7 May 2018. https://saigoneer.com/vietnam-news/13286-construction-of-high-rises-should-cease-in-downtown-saigon,-hanoi-to-reduce-congestion-vietnam-pm